-Omega-3 fatty acids, especially eicosapentaenoic acid (also known as EPA) and docosahexaenoic acid (also known as DHA), are known for their powerful anti-inflammatory benefits.
+Omega-3 fatty acids, especially eicosapentaenoic acid (also known as EPA) and docosahexaenoic acid (DHA), are known for their potent anti-inflammatory benefits.

-The most potent sources of EPA and DHA are fatty fish like mackerel, salmon, and sardines, as well as algae and shellfish like scallops and shrimp.
+The most potent sources of EPA and DHA are fatty fish like mackerel, salmon, and sardines and algae and shellfish like scallops and shrimp.

 Ideally, you would get your daily dose of DHA and EPA (you should shoot for between 600 and 2,000 mg combined) from whole food sources.
 This is the best option for maximum nutrient absorption.

-However, if you are not able to eat seafood regularly, or do not like the taste, you can also get the nutrients you need from a high-quality fish oil supplement.
+However, if you cannot eat seafood regularly or do not like the taste, you can also get the nutrients you need from a high-quality fish oil supplement.

 Compression works wonders for minimizing swelling from acute injuries.
-But, you can also use compression gear after a tough workout to improve circulation and speed up the healing process.
+But, you can also use compression gear after a challenging workout to improve circulation and speed up the healing process.

 Compression from knee and elbow braces can also help you alleviate pain and discomfort without pharmaceutical intervention.
-If you have an old injury that is starting to flare up, or if you need some extra support during your workout, braces can provide a mild amount of compression to help you push through without making your injury worse.
+If you have an old injury that is starting to flare up or need some extra support during your workout, braces can provide a mild amount of compression to help you push through without making your injury worse.